 - Animated Adaptation: This story was adapted for Grimm's Fairy Tale Classics under the title "The Six Who Went Far".

-- An Ice Person: A variation; the frost-bringer can create frost when his hat is straightened and not crooked over his ear.
+- An Ice Person: The frost-bringer can create frost when his hat is straightened and not crooked over his ear.

 - Improbable Aiming Skills: The sniper working for the soldier.
 He is able to see, aim and shoot targets miles away.